Strobesstrobes

 TL;DR

-• ✓Purple teaming is the deliberate collaboration of both: red runs a technique, blue checks if it fired, and detection gaps get fixed on the spot.
+• ✓Purple teaming is the deliberate collaboration: red runs a technique, blue checks whether it fired, and any gap gets a Sigma rule written before they move on.

-This guide breaks down what each team actually does, how purple teaming connects them, and how to structure the spend so a red team engagement produces lasting detection improvements rather than a one-off report.
+This guide breaks down what each team really does, how purple teaming connects them, the metrics that tell you the loop is working, and how to structure the spend so an engagement produces lasting detection improvements rather than a one-off war story.

 What is the difference between a red team and a blue team?

 • Red team.
-Reconnaissance, initial access (often phishing), command and control, lateral movement, and reaching the objective, all while managing OPSEC to avoid detection.
+Reconnaissance, initial access (often phishing, T1566), command and control, lateral movement (T1021), credential theft (T1003, T1078), and reaching the objective, all while managing OPSEC to avoid detection.

 • Blue team.
 Log collection and SIEM tuning, EDR alerting, threat hunting, detection engineering, and the incident-response playbooks that fire when something is found.